-- Gr.
-Myth. a daughter of Uranus and wife of Oceanus, by whom she is the mother of the Oceanides
+(gr. myth., person, proper) A daughter of Uranus and wife of Oceanus, by whom she is the mother of the Oceanides.

-- a satellite of Saturn having long trenchlike valleys and sharing its orbit with other satellites
+(place, proper) A satellite of Saturn having long trenchlike valleys and sharing its orbit with other satellites.

-an ancient sea and geosyncline, especially of the Mesozoic and early Cenozoic eras that separated Laurasia from Gondwana
+(place) Any of various ancient seas and geosynclines, esp. any of those of the Mesozoic and early Cenozoic eras that separated Laurasia from Gondwana.

 Origin of tethys